 - Presentation in the Temple and

-Below is a selection.
+Below is the whole collection.
 Note the pensive Joseph in the scene of the Birth of Jesus, and the Virgin in the arms of Jesus in the Dormition mosaic.

 The Latin texts below the mosaics are from a medieval Maria hymn.
 The mosaics were commissioned by cardinal Bertoldo Stefaneschi, brother to the more famous Giacomo Gaetani Stefaneschi.
-On the central mosaic panel in the lower part of the apse, below the middle window, we see a tondo with a Madonna and Child, flanked by Saints Paul and Peter (see the picture in the gallery above).
+On the central mosaic panel in the lower part of the apse, below the middle window, we see a tondo with a Madonna and Child, flanked by Saints Paul and Peter.
 Paul carries a sword, the weapon with which he was executed.
 The kneeling figure is the aforementioned cardinal Bertoldo Stefaneschi.
-His family’s coat-of-arms can also be seen elsewhere in the church, on the tomb of cardinal Pietro Stefaneschi (see the picture on the right), who died in 1417.
-To the left and right of the mosaic panels are frescoes by Agostino Ciampelli (1565-1630), a well-known Counter-Reformation painter.
+His family’s coat-of-arms can also be seen elsewhere in the church, on the tomb of cardinal Pietro Stefaneschi (see the picture below), who died in 1417.
+To the left and right of the mosaic panel are frescoes by Agostino Ciampelli (1565-1630), a well-known Counter-Reformation painter.

 The Santa Maria in Trastevere has many chapels.
-The two most interesting ones are, in my honest opinion, the Capella Altemps at the end of the left aisle and the Capella del Coro at the end of the right aisle.
+The two most interesting ones are, in my honest opinion, the Cappella Altemps at the end of the left aisle and the Cappella del Coro at the end of the right aisle.

 The first was commissioned by cardinal Marco Altemps, a German whose real name was Mark Sittich von Hohenems (1533-1595).
 He was titular cardinal of the Santa Maria in Trastevere from 1580 until 1595 and the Altemps chapel was completed in 1587.
 His uncle, pope Pius IV (1559-1565), features heavily in it (Altemps’ mother, Chiara de’ Medici, was the pope’s sister).
 The walls of the chapel have frescoes by Pasquale Cati (1550-1620) that depict scenes from the Council of Trent (1545-1563), a council that was held in response to the success of the Protestant Reformation.
 On the picture included in this post, you can see the pope’s coat-of-arms behind the cardinals on the left.
 His name is spelled “PIVS IIII”.
 Pius presided over the Council’s final session.